Thursday, September 23, 2010

 FCBD Traveling Caravan

 Saturday was Free Comic Book Day.
 Rather than hitting the usual haunts here, I was invited to join some Twitter friends for a "comics caravan".
 So I took the Amtrak train at any ungodly hour down to Richmond, Virginia.
-The caravan was actually a nine-person van.
-This worked out well, since we didn't have to worry about following other cars or odd directions.
-The caravan was a near even split with three women, three men and one small boy.
-He was quite well behaved and seemed to enjoy himself.

 Read More......